mosi-arch/documents/safe-unique-random-number.md

 I just revealed this pattern for fun in the github community of programmers.\
 Enjoy it! and remember to give me my "**nobel prize**" :)

+#

+### An advice to the next generation of programmers:
+Ai never can make the new creative algorithms from real nature.
+Looking around the world, like earth & tree, stars and oceans.
+You can find a chaos algorithm of fractals and Pi numbers.
+Ai never can experience this world like us! **So be yourself and grow**...

 ---